bluemarblepayroll/db_fuel/README.md

 ### Dbee Jobs

-* **db_fuel/dbee/query** [model, query, register]:  Pass in a [Dbee](https://github.com/bluemarblepayroll/dbee) model and query and store the results in the specified register.
+* **db_fuel/dbee/query** [model, query, register, debug]:  Pass in a [Dbee](https://github.com/bluemarblepayroll/dbee) model and query and store the results in the specified register.
 Refer to the [Dbee](https://github.com/bluemarblepayroll/dbee) library directly on how to craft a model or query.
-* **db_fuel/dbee/range** [key, key_path, model, query, register, separator]: Similar to `db_fuel/dbee/query` with the addition of being able to grab a list of values from the register to use as a Dbee EQUALS/IN filter.
+* **db_fuel/dbee/range** [key, key_path, model, query, register, separator, debug]: Similar to `db_fuel/dbee/query` with the addition of being able to grab a list of values from the register to use as a Dbee EQUALS/IN filter.
 This helps to dynamically limit the resulting record set.
 The key is used to specify where to grab the list of values, while the key_path will be used to craft the [Dbee equal's filter](https://github.com/bluemarblepayroll/dbee/blob/master/lib/dbee/query/filters/equals.rb).
 Separator is exposed in case nested object support is necessary.

 ## Examples